-If obtaining a copy of your assigned book is a financial challenge for your family, please contact me via email at tcaputo@ignatius.edu.
+Books will be distributed during the final week of classes in Spring 2022.
+Extra copies will also be available for pick up during the summer.
+If you need assistance securing a copy of the text, please contact Casey Yandek at cyandek@ignatius.edu.
 Please be sure to have a copy of the text with you during the opening weeks of school.
-E-books are also acceptable.